Manulji123/Manulji123/README.md

 # 👋 Hi, I'm Manulji Subhasinghe
-I am an undergraduate from the University of Colombo How to reach me manulji0414@gmail.com
+I am an undergraduate from the University of Colombo -How to reach me manulji0414@gmail.com

 ## 🔧 Skills & Technologies
 - **Languages:** Python, PHP, SQL, HTML/CSS, JavaScript